bevyengine/bevy-website/content/foundation/meeting-minutes/hire-cart/index.md

 ![Vote for hiring Cart](hire-cart.png)

+**Proposal:** Francois Mockers proposes:

-**Proposal:** The foundation wants to hire Cart, at the same rate as Alice.
+> The foundation wants to hire Cart, at the same rate as Alice.
 Adjusted with the personal donations he received, Cart cost to the foundation will be $5,374 USD.

-**Proposed by:** Francois Mockers

 **Votes:** Yes by Alice Cecile, Rob Swain, Francois Mockers, James Liu.
 Carter Anderson abstains.